 Desktop personal printers are easy to acquire because of their low purchase price and off-the-shelf availability.
 But if you haven't included them in your print-related expense reports, you should be.
-Because desktop printers have relatively insignificant sticker prices, businesses often overlook them and instead focus on large acquisitions like large multifunction systems and laser printers.
+Because desktop printers have relatively insignificant sticker prices, businesses often overlook them and instead focus on large acquisitions like large multifunction copiers and laser printers.

 Here's what those desktop units may really be costing your organization, and what steps you can take to correct print-related cost overruns.